Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Compact representation of mesh geometry

 \subsection{Spherical cap harmonics analysis for ear geometry}

-Due to the variety and complexity of ear shapes, it is meaningful to focus on the ear regions, which contribute most to the spectral cues~\cite{xie2013head}.
-To efficiently extract the geometry features within a certain region, we employ spherical cap harmonics analysis (SCHA) method to model the ears.
+Due to the variety and complexity of ear shapes, it is meaningful to focus on the ear regions that contribute most to the spectral cues~\cite{xie2013head}.
+To efficiently extract geometry features within a certain region, we employ spherical cap harmonics analysis (SCHA) to model the ears.

 The SCH is a set of orthogonal basis defined on a spherical cap of a certain cone angle.
-The complex-valued SCHs of degree $l$ and order $m$ for a cap of size $\theta_{c}$ can be expressed as~\cite{shaqfa2021spherical}:
+The complex-valued SCHs of degree $l$ and order $m$ for a cap of size $\theta_{c}$ can be expressed as~\cite{Shaqfa2021}:

 where $\bar{P}_{l(m)_{k}}^{m}(\cos \theta)$ is the associated Legendre function (ALF) defined within the latitude region (polar cap), and $k$ is the degree index.
-Similar to the SH basis layout, the SCH bases up to the 5-th degree at the half-cone angle of 25 degrees are shown in Figure~\ref{fig:SCH_bases}.
-Note that in practice we compute SHCA using the real-valued SCH basis, similar to the previous SHT step, which simplifies the machine learning design while maintaining orthogonality.
+Similar to the SH basis layout, the SCH bases up to the 5th degree at the half-cone angle of 25 degrees are shown in \cref{fig:SCH_bases}.
+Note that in practice, we compute SHCA using the real-valued SCH basis, similar to the previous SHT step, which simplifies the machine learning design while maintaining orthogonality.

-A 2D signal $f(\theta, \varphi)$ of angles $\theta$ and $\varphi$ can be expanded using SCH basis as~\cite{haines1985spherical}:
+A 2D signal $f(\theta, \varphi)$ of angles $\theta$ and $\varphi$ can be expanded using SCH basis as~\cite{Haines1985}:

 where ${ }^{\theta_{c}} q_{k}^{m}$ are the SCH coefficients.
 In our practice, we use the same least-square fitting approach to compute these coefficients of each SCH basis, only changing the basis and sample values in Eq.~\eqref{eq: LS_eqn} according to the sphere cap case.